Selection Guidelines for Geo-Replicated SMR Protocols: A Communication Pattern-based Latency Modeling Approach: Related Work

-Evaluating the performances of several SMR protocols in various scenarios is necessary to design such guidelines.
-However, this evaluation is time-consuming, expensive, and impractical, and therefore, several attempts have been made to capture the performance without building a geographical replication.
-Castro presented a latency estimation model for the PBFT protocol considering the communication time between replicas and the processing delay within a replica\cite{castro2001practical}.
-Numakura et al.~modeled the latency of BFT-SMaRt~\cite{bessani_state_2014} and proposed an efficient method to determine the optimal replica placement in the geographical SMR\cite{numakura_evaluation_2019}.
+Evaluating the performances of several SMR protocols in various scenarios is necessary to design such selection guidelines.
+However, this evaluation is time-consuming, expensive, and impractical.
+Therefore, several attempts have been made to capture the performance without actually building a replication.

+For example, Castro~\cite{castro2001practical} presented a latency estimation model for the PBFT protocol considering the communication time between replicas and the processing delay within a replica.
+Numakura et al.~\cite{numakura_evaluation_2019} modeled the latency of BFT-SMaRt~\cite{bessani_state_2014} and proposed an efficient method to determine the optimal replica placement in the geo-replicated SMR.
 Inspired by Numakura et al.'s approach, we model and evaluate five representative CFT-SMR protocols in this paper.
-Lorünser et al.~modeled PBFT focusing on network layer parameters such as the packet loss rate of communication channels\cite{loruenser_towards_2023}.
-Their attention layers differ from those in our approach.
+Loruenser et al.~\cite{loruenser_towards_2023} modeled PBFT~\cite{castro_practical_1999}; however, they focused on network layer parameters such as the packet loss rate of communication channels.
+Thus, the attention layers differ from those in our approach.

 Another approach involves emulating a wide-area network to measure the responsiveness of the SMR protocols~\cite{berger_does_2022,wang_tool_2022}.
-This approach provides more detailed information than the modeling approach; however, it requires more time and computational resources.
+This approach provides more detailed information than the modeling approach, while it requires more time and computational resources.